ernestoherrerab/py_nw_automation/ReadMe.md

 - Topology Builder:
   - YAML File upload: Does not have much benefit since we lack an inventory SoT (feature upgrade).
   - Resulting Diagrams: They do not look very pretty (feature upgrade).

-- SDWAN Ops Prisma Access Tunnel Provisioning
-  - Support for single router with dual ISPs.
-  - Tunnel IP Addressing to be provisioned by Infoblox SDK